aproragadozo/kalandmodul/kalandmodul.md

 #### What happens if the PCs don't do anything?

 ## Structure
-The adventure is a 5-room dungeon variation with guardian, puzzle, setback, boss, fight, and reward phases.
+The adventure is a 5-room dungeon variation.

 ## Prequel